metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-RoutesConfig/README.md

 The routes are described the same way as you would generate them imperatively, just instead of methods you use method names as keys and suitable references as values which will be dereferenced and passed as arguments to the respective method.
+If `$parameters` is a reference to CODE it will be executed and whatever it returns will be the parameters for the respective method.For allowed keys look at ["METHODS" in Mojolicious::Routes::Route](https://metacpan.org/pod/Mojolicious::Routes::Route#METHODS).
+Look at
-For allowed keys look at ["METHODS" in Mojolicious::Routes::Route](https://metacpan.org/pod/Mojolicious::Routes::Route#METHODS).
-Of course only relatively simple cases are handled.
-Complex logic is left to the programmer.
-Still you can have all your routes defined in the configuration file as it is Perl and you have the `app` object available.
+`t/blog/etc/complex_routes.conf` for inspiration.
+You can have all your routes defined in the configuration file as it is Perl and you have the `app` object available.

 # METHODS